weecology/forecasting-dynamics-course/syllabus.md

 missed class activities on their own time because additional class activities or discussions may rely on that knowledge.

-Up to 4 additional missed days can be made-up by submitting make-up work.
+Additional missed days can be made-up by submitting make-up work.
-Class activities can be made-up on the student's time within a week by doing the activity and submitting the code/data for instruvtor evaluation.
+Class activities can be made-up on the student's time by doing the activity and submitting the code/data.
 Missed discussions can be made up by providing a written summary of the readings for the day(s) missed.
-Written summaries will involve 1-paragraph summary of the main questions and findings for each assigned paper and 1 paragraph applying the paper to how we think about either ecological dynamics or forecasting.
+Written summaries should be a 1-paragraph summary of the main questions and findings for each assigned paper and 1 paragraph applying the paper to how we think about either ecological dynamics or forecasting.

-If a student anticpates missing more than 6 class days (i.e. 3 weeks of classes), you must talk to the instructors beforehand.

 #### **Course Materials**

-1)  The free online text book [Forecasting: Principles and Practice](https://www.otexts.org/fpp) will be used for some class activities, but is not required

-2)  All reading materials will be made available through the [course website](https://weecology.github.io/forecasting-dynamics-course/).
+1) All reading materials are made available through the [course website](https://weecology.github.io/forecasting-dynamics-course/).
+If you are off campus you may need to use the VPN to access some of them.

-3)  Laptops: On class activity days, laptops will be required for class.
+2)  Laptops: On class activity days, laptops will be required for class.

 ### **UF Policies**